 Before coming to Maranatha, Coach Pill served as Women’s National Staff Coach for U.S. Soccer and assistant coach for the U19 National Team with an international record of 11-0-1.
 Since 1994, Pill has been part of the National Instructional Staff, including helping train the 1996 U.S. Women’s National Team Olympic team and coordinating the Under-14 Girls National Team program.
 His 40-year career in soccer also includes coaching at New Hampshire College and high school soccer at The Derryfield School in New Hampshire.
 His Derryfield teams won seven consecutive state championships (1986-1992).
 His record there included a 69-game winning streak and 122 games without being shut out.

 One of Coach Pill’s achievements is seeing many of the players he worked with go on to coaching positions and seeing many of the coaches that have come through the coaching programs make an impact on the state, regional, and national levels.
-Another achievement is having 11 players he coached at the Youth National Team level make the current National Team roster.
-Some others include coaching the first ever female games in two renowned stadiums, Maracana in Brazil and Jalisco stadium in Mexico, working for FIFA during the 1994 Men’s and 1999 Women’s World Cups, being asked to assist the Men’s National Team as it prepared to play Mexico, coaching the U19 Women’s National Team, and scoring the winning goal in the Dunbarton, N.H., 2v2 basement league championships against his son’s team.
+Another achievement is having some 20 players that he coached at the youth national level go on to make the United States Women's National Team roster.
+Some other memories include coaching the first-ever female games in two renowned stadiums, Maracana in Brazil and Jalisco stadium in Mexico, working for FIFA during the 1994 Men’s and 1999 Women’s World Cups, being asked to assist the Men’s National Team as it prepared to play Mexico, coaching the U19 Women’s National Team, and scoring the winning goal in the Dunbarton, N.H., 2v2 basement league championships against his son’s team.
 Jeff Pill’s family includes his wife, Shari, and his three children, Sarah, Hannah, and Taylor.